ABG Mix – The Classic Terrarium Substrate Recipe

 5. Charcoal – 1 part

-If you want to grab a bag of accurate ABG Mix, here’s one on Etsy (via Glass Box Tropicals).
+If you want to grab a bag of classic ABG Mix, here’s one on Etsy.

 ABG Mix Components

-It’s fantastic at retaining moisture, boosting humidity, and it helps to create an acid environment that slows the rate of decay.
+It’s fantastic at retaining moisture and boosting humidity, and it helps to create an acid environment that slows the rate of decay.

 You’ll typically see “milled” sphagnum moss listed in the recipe, and it’s essentially just sphagnum that’s been ground down to a fine grain.